Medical Assistance Transportation Program

 Pick Up and Drop Off Guidelines

-If we will be transporting you using shared ride or a taxi, you will be told in advance the approximate time you will be picked up by the driver.
+If we will be transporting you using shared ride, you will be told in advance the approximate time you will be picked up by the driver.
 Please be ready ahead of time.
 Our drivers are required to pick you up no sooner than 15 minutes before your scheduled time and no later than 15 minutes after your scheduled pick-up time.
 Our policy is to drop you off at your provider's office no more than 1 hour before your scheduled appointment, and to pick you up no later than 1 hour after your appointment is finished.
 If we do not meet these timelines and you are kept waiting, you should call us at 610-490-3975 to report the problem and to see if alternative arrangements can be made.

 Please note that starting February 1, 2010, Community Transit of Delaware County will implement designated shuttle times to Bryn Mawr, Lankenau, and Philadelphia during the early morning and mid-morning hours.
 If traveling to or from these areas on paratransit, you will need to travel at these times and arrange your appointments accordingly.
 Return trips will be arranged on the late morning shuttle and on early afternoon and late afternoon shuttles.
 For consumers traveling to Bryn Mawr, Lankenau, and Philadelphia, it is possible that you could wait a long as two and half (2.5) hours for your return trip after your appointment, but we will make every possible effort to keep your wait to a minimum.

 At some point, you may need transportation on short notice for an urgent care matter.
 Urgent care includes any situation where your medical provider has told you that you need to come into their office, or to a medical facility within 24-hours to obtain medical treatment or service.
 We have a process for responding to any urgent care requests and we will make every effort to help you get to the medical care you need.